What Are Inverted Nipples?

 The result is a flat or “shy” nipple that does not protrude outward or causes an actual depression in the areola.
 Inverted nipples are quite common and can affect one or both nipples, with some inverted nipples able to protrude as a result of stimulation or pulling, and others permanently inverted in the breast mound.
 Inverted nipples are a benign condition that may be present since birth or develop as a result of trauma, infection, scarring or pregnancy.

 While harmless to the body, inverted nipples may prevent successful breastfeeding as a result of their shape, which may not offer a proper latching within the baby’s mouth.
 In rare cases, a condition known as gynecomastia (swelling of breast tissue in males) can cause inverted nipples in men.
-Inverted nipple correction in Boca Raton at The Michael Horn Center for Cosmetic Surgery is designed to provide high-quality cosmetic results and naturally-outward nipples in both men and women.
+Inverted nipple correction in Boca Raton at The Michael Horn Plastic Surgery & Med Spa is designed to provide high-quality cosmetic results and naturally-outward nipples in both men and women.